yanke-pku/yanke/index.md

 *ACM on Multimedia (ACM MM)*, 2016. [[paper]](https://github.com/yanke-pku/yanke/blob/master/documents/MM_2016.pdf)

 ## Patent
 * An approach and device for image representation based on multi-level feature fusion.
-CN Patent.
 * An approach and device for cross-camera object tracking based on dynamic path trees.
-CN Patent.
 * An approach and device for cross-camera object tracking.
-CN Patent.

 ## Professional Services